atom/github/docs/rfcs/003-pull-request-review.md

 * For large diffs, the files can be collapsed to get a better overview.

-### Reviews
+### Reviews (tab)

-The "Reviews" tab shows all reviews.
+Clicking on the "Reviews" tab shows all reviews of a pull request.
 This is akin to the review summaries that appear on the "Conversation" tab on dotcom.
 In addition, each review also includes review comments and their diff.

 ![reviews](https://user-images.githubusercontent.com/378023/46535563-c81a4c00-c8e6-11e8-9c0b-6ea575556101.png)